Eva Angelina

 Eva Angelina is an American pornographic actress.
 She has won several industry awards, including the 2007 NightMoves Award for Best Actress, the 2008 AVN Award for Best Actress, the 2008 XRCO Award for Best Actress, and the 2008 XBIZ Award for Female Performer of the Year.
 She was inducted into the AVN Hall of Fame in 2018.

 Early life

 Angelina was born in Huntington Beach, California.

 Career

 Angelina entered the porn industry by answering a newspaper advertisement; her first scene was for the Shane's World series with Mr. Pete in 2003, at the age of 18.

 She is known for wearing glasses during her performances.

-In 2010 she was named by Maxim as one of the 12 top female stars in porn.

-In 2014 she told Vice that she had earned a real estate license and was seeking to transition away from porn.
+In 2010, she was named by Maxim as one of the 12 top female stars in porn.
+In 2014, she told Vice that she had earned a real estate license and was seeking to transition away from porn.
+In 2024, she made a significant comeback to the porn industry by signing a contract with Vixen Media Group to exclusively perform for their brands.

 Personal life

 She was married to British pornographic actor Danny Mountain from 2007 to 2009.
 She has two children.